R&S Records: History

-"I've been away because I was totally bored with the business side of music.
+I've been away because I was totally bored with the business side of music.
 At that moment, I thought the whole dance music scene was repeating.
-I was listening to the same records with the same sounds, so I said 'I've had enough.
-Bye, bye'.
+I was listening to the same records with the same sounds, so I said, "I've had enough.
+Bye, bye."
 I could have been a very clever businessman and exploited it.
-I could have made much more money, but if I don't feel something in my life - I stop."
+I could have made much more money, but if I don't feel something in my life – I stop.

 In 2018, R&S Records released "Loyalty", the debut release from LA based soul trio Gabriels (Ari Balouzian, Ryan Hope and singer Jacob Lusk).

-In February 2021, the record was accused of discrimination against black and female artists as well as support for an Anti-Semitic artist on the label's roster.
-However, the discrimination lawsuit was dismissed in May 2022 on a technicality.
+In February 2021, the record label was accused of discrimination against black and female artists as well as support for an anti-Semitic artist on the label's roster.
+However, the discrimination lawsuit was dismissed in May 2022.